HOW DOES BLOOD WORK?

 SYMPTOMS OF ANEMIA

-While there is a slew of conditions which can lead to anemia, shared symptoms among those with anemia result from the reduced ability of oxygen to reach the tissues.
+While there is a slew of conditions which can lead to anemia, shared symptoms of anemia result from the reduced ability of oxygen to reach the tissues.
 Because oxygen is the major source of energy production in the body, anemia usually leads to fatigue and or weakness.
 Such fatigue in the brain can result in neurological symptoms (7).

 Shared Symptoms of Anemia